The Pamantasan ng Lungsod ng Maynila (PLM) is a pioneer, a leader, and a model institution of higher learning in the Philippines.

 The country's leading newspaper, the Philippine Daily Inquirer, described PLM as a local university with a national character and reputation.
 Then-US Ambassador to the Philippines Kristie Kenney, in her speech during the 40th Commencement Exercises at the PLM Grandstand, praised PLM for building a "culture of commitment to public service in its students, faculty and alumni."
 In an article in the Business Mirror, PLM is considered as the "highest symbol of Manila’s public educational system which radiates another form of power and influence."
 Many websites, including that of the Manila Board, regard PLM as among the leading and prime public universities in the country today.

-In accepting his nomination as PLM President in 2007, the then-national spokesperson of the Genuine Opposition, Atty.
+In accepting his nomination as then-PLM President in 2007, the then-national spokesperson of the Genuine Opposition, Atty.
 Adel Tamano, wrote in his column at the Manila Times that PLM is "a unique learning institution" and is "essentially an honors school where only the students from lower income families with excellent scholastic records are admitted."